bnb-chain/greenfield-storage-provider/docs/modules/approver.md

 # Approver

-Approver module is used to handle approval requests including `CreateBucketApproval` and `CreateObjectApproval`.
+Approver module is used to handle approval requests including `CreateBucketApproval`, `MigrateBucketApproval` and `CreateObjectApproval`.
 The workflow of Approver users can refer [GetApproval](../workflow/workflow.md#get-approval).
 We currently abstract SP as the GfSp framework, which provides users with customizable capabilities to meet their specific requirements.
 Approver module provides an abstract interface, which is called `Approver`, as follows:

 Approver is an abstract interface to handle ask approval requests.